complyue/hbi/Readme.md

 The implementation of a `function` exposed by a `hosting environment`, normally does leverage the `hosting conversation` to send another set of _peer scripting code_, optionally with binary data/stream, back to the posting peer, for the subsequences be realized at the posting site.
+This set of _peer scripting code_ and data/stream if present is `landed` during the `after-posting stage` of the peer's original `posting conversation`.

-Additionally, the implementation can schedule more activities to happen later, and any activity can then start new `posting conversation` to the OP, i.e. communication in the reverse direction.
+Additionally, the implementation can schedule more activities to happen later, and any activity can then start new `posting conversation`s to the _OP_, i.e. communication in the reverse direction.

 Orchestration forms when multiple service/consumer nodes keep communicating p2p.